If your hearing aid is broken, don’t despair as we’ll repair

 Key to Hearing are husband and wife team, Keeley and Will Salmon.
 Founded in 2012 our aim is to offer a bespoke hearing care service that you won’t find in many of the high-street chains.
 We understand how expensive the purchase of new hearing aids can be and why you would like to keep your existing devices functioning for as long as possible.
-When you need a fix our hearing aid repair service will give you a fast and honest quote and using a repair centre of our choice aims to get your hearing aid back to you in minimal time.
+Our hearing aid repair service aims to get your hearing aid back to you in minimal time.
 To learn more about Bournemouth based Key to Hearing please see our home page here.

 Will you send my hearing aids away for repair?